AryaDeepanshu/CodeWizard/README.md

 # CodeWizard
-Web project using "web" in Python
+Web project using "web" in Python powered by MongoDB